 - Plesk for Linux

-The following error appear in the Plesk interface on Linux:
+The following error appears in the Plesk interface on Linux:

 SQLSTATE Too many connections